oracle/terraform-provider-oci/docs/datasources/core/vnic_attachments.md

 * `display_name` - A user-friendly name.
 Does not have to be unique.
 Avoid entering confidential information.
 * `id` - The OCID of the VNIC Attachment.
 * `instance_id` - The OCID of the instance.
 * `state` - The current state of the VNIC.
-[ATTACHING, ATTACHED, DETACHING, DETACHED].
+Allowed values are: [ATTACHING, ATTACHED, DETACHING, DETACHED].
 * `vnic_id` - The OCID of the VNIC.
 * `subnet_id` - The OCID of the subnet the VNIC Attachment is in.
 * `time_created` - The date and time the VNIC was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`.